 As described.
 Thank you

--This is a piece of rough fire opal from a new finding in Honduras.
+-This is a fire opal cantera specimen from a new finding in Honduras.

--A skilled cutter will be able detach several pieces from the cracks and facet them.
+-It has fractures, but a skilled cutter can detach some small pieces from the cracks and facet them into beautiful gems.

 -I checked the refractive index of a polished stone and it is 1.44 to 1.45.